JBecka/stm32h7s_workshop/1_external_memory/handson/extmem_programmer.md

 # OSPI Low voltage setup

-The OSPI on nucleo isrunning at 1.8V.
-In normal situation it will have limited speed on STM32.
+The OSPI on the NUCLEO-H7S3L8 development board is powered by 1.8V.
+Normally, this would limit the speed on STM32.
-However we can enable a HSLV(high speed low voltage) feature.
+However, we can enable the High Speed Low Voltage (HSLV) feature to achieve a maximum frequency of 200 MHz.

 Where to enable HSLV:
-- option bytes (Cube Programmer)
+- Option Bytes (can be modified using STM32CubeProgrammer)
-- SBS periphery
+- SBS (System configuration, Boot and Security) registers

-# HSLV - High speed low voltage
+# HSLV - High Speed Low Voltage

 The xSPI1/2 have independent power domains.
-They can from from 1.8V to 3.3V.
+These domains can be powered within a range of 1.8V to 3.3V.
-However to 2.6V they can run at 200MHz.
-But below the speed is reduced.
+However to 2.6V they can run at 200 MHz.
+Below this frequency the speed is reduced.
-To solve this issue a HSLV feature can be enabled to allow the pins run max speed.
+To solve this issue a HSLV feature can be enabled to allow the I/Os to run at max speed.

 This must be done in:
-- SBS periphery
+- SBS peripheral
 - And in Option bytes

 Both must be applied to have HSLV functional.